subeshb1/sketchalgorithms/src/markdown/remark/api-test/has-key-comparison.md

 type: doc
 category: Automated Tests
 position: 303
+description: Use hasKey comparison in api-test to perform key level checks.
 ---

 The `hasKey` will check if the provided keys in the array are present in the response or not.
 The accepted value is `array of string`.